3D printing and digital manufacturing. Is this the future of design?

 A Canadian 5-axis CNC milling machine for the jewelry industry (NSCNC Mira 6) and a picture of the same machine carving a piece

 3D Laser and electron beam printing

-3D laser printing machines use the light emitted by a laser to melt a powder (either single component – usually a metal, mineral or polymeric or a mixture of powder and other materials) one thin layer on top of another to make three-dimensional objects, even with moving parts.
+3D laser printing machines use the light emitted by a laser to melt powder (either single-component – usually a metal, mineral or polymeric or a mixture of powder and other materials) one thin layer on top of another to make three-dimensional objects, even with moving parts.

 Sometimes, especially with polymeric materials, the powder is not fully melted but “compacted” by the laser through a process known as selective laser sintering.

 A slightly different technology uses an electron beam, which is more powerful than a laser, to melt metal powders faster.

 Pros: it works with a large variety of materials, including stainless steel, aluminum, copper, titanium, gold, nylon, and polyamide; it can produce objects with very complex geometries quickly and precisely; it doesn’t require support structure during manufacturing; pieces often have very good mechanical properties.
 Cons: equipment and materials for Laser-based 3d printing are expensive (for example, metals should be transformed in an extremely fine powder through a complex and expensive grinding process); energy consumption is often prohibitive; to manufacture medium-size and large objects has been extremely difficult so far; the surface of unfinished pieces is typically porous and require an additional finishing process.

 This technology is mostly used to make jewels, in the medical industry, for high-end mechanical parts, and in the aerospace industry.

 An M 400-4 laser sintering 3D printer by German company EOS; and a DXV American Standard laser-printed metal faucet